Alaskan Klee Kai dog breed

 About the Alaskan Klee Kai

-The Alaskan Klee Kai is a medium companion dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Alaskan Klee Kai is best matched with experienced owners.
+The Alaskan Klee Kai is a small companion dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Alaskan Klee Kai is best matched with experienced owners.
 Typically standing 13 to 17 inches and weighing 10 to 15 pounds, this breed has a life expectancy of 12 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Alaskan Klee Kai brings a distinct combination of traits that sets it apart.
 The Alaskan Klee Kai is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Alaskan Klee Kai loves being close to its people and forms strong bonds with every member of the household.